mbastovoi/www/html/wordpress/wp-content/plugins/modern-events-calendar-lite/readme.txt

 == Helpful Documentation ==

-[WordPress Event Calendar](https://webnus.net/modern-events-calendar/)’s best plugin [documentation](https://webnus.net/dox/modern-events-calendar/) is useful without overstatement for [Modern Event Calendar](https://webnus.net/modern-events-calendar/).
+WordPress Events Calendar’s best plugin [documentation](https://webnus.net/dox/modern-events-calendar/) is useful without overstatement for [Modern Event Calendar](https://webnus.net/modern-events-calendar/).
 It starts with simple steps for easy configuration and covers all essential aspects from beginning to the most advanced parts with step by step configuration of the plugin.

 You can see [plugin demo here](https://webnus.net/modern-events-calendar/) You can see [plugin documentation here](https://webnus.net/dox/modern-events-calendar/)